Ons Jabeur: Early life

+Career

-Junior career
+Junior years

 Jabeur began playing on the ITF Junior Circuit in August 2007 on the week of her 13th birthday.
 With compatriot Nour Abbès, she won the doubles event of her debut tournament, the Grade 5 Al Fatah ITF Junior Tournament in Lebanon.
-She defeated Abbès to win her first Grade 5 singles event in January 2009 at the Fujairah ITF Junior Tennis Championships in the United Arab Emirates, where she also won the doubles event with Abbès.
+She defeated Abbès to win her first Grade 5 singles event at the 2009 Fujairah ITF Junior Tennis Championships in the United Arab Emirates, where she also won the doubles event with Abbès.
 Later in the year, she started to have more success at higher-level tournaments, finishing runner-up at the Grade 2 International Junior Championships of Morocco and winning the Grade 2 Smash International Junior Championships in Egypt, both in singles.
-She made her junior Grand Slam debut at the 2009 US Open, losing her opening match to Laura Robson.
+She made her junior major debut at the 2009 US Open, losing her opening match to Laura Robson.

-Jabeur started to produce strong results at the junior Grand Slam and other Grade A events in May 2010.
+Jabeur started to produce strong results at the junior majors and other Grade A events in May 2010.
 In the doubles event at the Trofeo Bonfiglio, she partnered with Charlène Seateun to reach the semifinals.
-Two weeks later, she played the French Open and upset third seed Irina Khromacheva in the semifinals before finishing runner-up to Elina Svitolina.
+Two weeks later, she played the 2010 French Open and upset third seed Irina Khromacheva in the semifinals before finishing runner-up to Elina Svitolina.
 She also performed well at Wimbledon, reaching the quarterfinals in singles and the semifinal in doubles.
 She lost to Yulia Putintseva in singles, and Khromacheva and Svitolina in doubles alongside Monica Puig.
 Putintseva defeated Jabeur again at the US Open.
 Jabeur entered the doubles event with Putintseva and lost in the quarterfinals to Khromacheva again, who had partnered with Daria Gavrilova.
 Following the US Open, Jabeur had left wrist surgery in November that kept her out for five months until April 2011.

 The last two singles events of Jabeur's junior career were the 2011 French Open and the 2011 Wimbledon Championships.
-At the French Open, she won her only junior Grand Slam title to become the first North African woman to win a junior Grand Slam tournament.
+At the French Open, she won her only junior major title to become the first North African woman to win a junior Grand Slam tournament.
 As the ninth seed, she upset top seed Daria Gavrilova in the quarterfinals, third seed Caroline Garcia in the semifinals, and then fifth seed Monica Puig in the final.
 This title helped her rise to No. 4 in the world in the junior rankings.
-She also became the first Arab girl to win a junior Grand Slam singles title in history, and the first junior in general since Ismail El Shafei won the Wimbledon boys' title in 1964.
+She also became the first Arab girl to win a junior major singles title in history, and the first junior in general since Ismail El Shafei won the Wimbledon boys' title in 1964.
 Jabeur also entered the doubles event at the Grade 1 Junior International Roehampton, which she won while partnering with Ashleigh Barty.